xnieamo/TFT-Composition-Detection/readme.md

         - fit logistic regression to identify factors that are most important -> cluster 0
         - binarize outcomes to top4 and bot4
     - insights
+        - Logistic regression, ROC
+        - Similar performance to a linear SVM
+        - Crowd divers best
-Individual player advice
+        - When fit over all data, twitch/pantheon emerges as very strong Individual player advice
     - Approach

     - Insights

 Conclusions